James Acaster: Guide to Quitting Social Media

+Music projects

 Temps

 In November 2022, Acaster announced a new musical project called Temps, a music collective of 40 musicians.
 Performing artists include Quelle Chris, Xenia Rubinos, Nnamdi Ogbonnaya (NNAMDÏ) and Shamir.
 Acaster described the project as neither comedic nor serious.
 He aimed to give as little direction to the musicians as possible, encouraging them to improvise.
 Some songs would change tone completely as different musicians added their parts.
 Acaster combined parts together, with a dozen additional people involved in audio engineering and distribution.

 The project began with Acaster retrieving his old drum kit from his parents' house, at their insistence.
 He began to record drum improvisations.
 He planned to create a mockumentary with Louis Theroux's production company in which he would transition into the music industry.
 In the mockumentary, John Kearns would play Acaster's manager and Acaster would pass Seb Rochford's music off as his own.
 Whilst music with Rochford was recorded, the idea had to be abandoned when the COVID-19 pandemic began.
 Instead, the project was developed into Temps through email communication with musicians Acaster contacted while working on Perfect Sound Whatever.

 Temps' debut 10-track album, Party Gator Purgatory, was released by Bella Union on 19 May 2023 and explores genres including alt-rock, electronica, hip-hop and jazz.
 Acaster created its artwork with highlighter pens.
 Music videos were shot by Turtle Canyon Comedy.
 Initially, they feature Acaster in the 'Party Gator' costume—a lifesized toy alligator that he won at a fair as a child.
 After Acaster suffered an injured ankle, heatstroke and labyrinthitis, the costume was replaced by a puppet.
 Four singles were released: "no,no", "bleedthemtoxins", "partygatorresurrection" and "ificouldjust".
 With the release of the album came a music video for "partygatorRIP".

 For Far Out, Tyler Golsen rated Party Gator Purgatory two out of five stars, summarising it as "a random soup that never congeals" due to its lack of direction, large number of contributing artists and combination of genres.
 However, Golsen identified a minority of songs with an overarching direction and an ambition that was occasionally successful.
 It was The Quietuss Album of the Week, with Alistair Shuttleworth praising that it was "genuinely excellent" as well as unique.
 Shuttleworth reviewed it as a "technicolour, maximalist, hugely inventive album" with a "sprightly, playful character" overall, but a number of "unexpectedly moving" commentaries on mental health.

+The Wow!
+Scenario

+On 5 August 2026, the album Stand in the Star.
+A Verse and a Chorus was announced for release on 23 October 2026.
+This album, credited to The Wow!
+Scenario, has been in the works for over 20 years with original sessions dating back to December 2007.